SI 2025/1042 · October 2025

 In addition, the Regulator of Social Housing now has enhanced powers under the Act to take proactive enforcement action against landlords who show systemic failures in meeting Awaab's Law deadlines.
 This can include issuing regulatory notices, performance improvement plans, and — in the most serious cases — arranging for the transfer of housing management to another provider.

-Phase 2: October 2026
+Phase 2: Expected in 2026

 The Private Sector Extension: Renters' Rights Act 2025

 Private landlords should not wait for the legislation to take effect.
 The principles underlying Awaab's Law — prompt investigation, clear communication, and timely remediation of hazards — represent good practice that all responsible landlords should already be following.
-Moreover, private sector tenants already have rights under the Homes (Fitness for Human Habitation) Act 2018 and can bring claims in the county court if their home is unfit.
+Private sector tenants already have rights under the Homes (Fitness for Human Habitation) Act 2018 and can bring claims in the county court if their home is unfit.
 Adopting Awaab's Law timescales voluntarily provides a clear, defensible framework for demonstrating compliance with existing duties.

 Key Takeaways